ryanmark/wp-headless/README.md

 Headless Wordpress
 ==================

-Use Wordpress for it's gorgeous back-end.
+Use Wordpress for its gorgeous back-end.

 This plugin disables everything but the Wordpress admin.
 It redirects most urls to the admin.
 All front-end related stuff is disabled (Appearance menu) and permalinks are customizably overrided.